German adverbial phrases: Adverbs ending in -erweise

 Unlike English, the German language distinguishes adverbs which qualify verbs or adjectives from those which qualify whole sentences.
 For the latter case, many German adjectives form a special adverb form ending in -erweise, e.g. glücklicherweise "luckily", traurigerweise "sadly" (from Weise = way, manner).

+This structure might be cognate with the English -wise, an "adverb combining form," e.g., "clockwise".

 In the following two example sentences, the adverb lustig "funnily" qualifies the verb, while lustigerweise "funnily" qualifies the whole sentence: